gov-cy/govcy-express-services/README.md

 ## 📝 Description
 This project is an Express-based project that dynamically renders online service forms using `@gov-cy/govcy-frontend-renderer`.
 It is designed for developers building government services in Cyprus, enabling them to manage user authentication, form submissions, and OpenID authentication workflows in a timely manner.

+The project is designed to support the [Linear structure](https://gov-cy.github.io/govcy-design-system-docs/patterns/service_structure/#variant-1---linear-structure) as described in the [Unified Design System](https://gov-cy.github.io/govcy-design-system-docs/).

 ![govcy-express-services](express-services.png)

 ## Table of contents